serdaroquai/practise/log.md

   * 20.11.2019
     - bst iterative, bfs recursive

+## 28.11.2019
+  * maximum length of a concetanated string (combinations, not permutations care!)

 ## 27.11.2019
   * Kth smallest element in BST (in order traversal)
   * Second minimum node in a binary tree